 This looks at the pressure in the eye which is key in detecting glaucoma.
 A mild anaesthetic eye drop is given and then a blue light is shone into the eye.

 This is used to assess how successfully the eye drains fluid.
 If the angle (channel) is narrow you are more at risk of a severe type of glaucoma.
 This is a technique usually only used in hospital departments.

 By dilating the pupil we can more accurately see the internal structures of the eye to assess any changes.
 It takes about 20 minutes to work and is carried out by putting dilating drops into the eye.

-After these extensive tests we will tailor make a management plan for your eye health needs.
-However, should you ever need to see us or ask us a question you are always welcome to book an appointment at any time.
+After an extensive glaucoma eye test, we will tailor make a management plan for your eye health needs.
+However, should you ever need to see us or ask us a question, you are always welcome to book an appointment at any time.